What People Are Saying

 And you know, it may start with people like me.
 People who have been affected by mental illness, but aren't in a place of acute crisis.
 I don't have the same kind of fragile existence as my mom does.
 I'd never want her to expose herself to emotional strain or feedback from some people.
 But coming through this experience, I can speak up now.

-Amy Simpson is editor of Gifted for Leadership as well as marriage & parenting resources for Today's Christian Woman.
+Amy Simpson is editor of Gifted for Leadership.
 She also works as a freelance writer and a regular contributor for CT's women's site, Her.meneutics.
-Her new book is Troubled Minds: Mental Illness and the Church's Mission (InterVarsity Press).
+Her book is Troubled Minds: Mental Illness and the Church's Mission (InterVarsity Press).

 Ashley Moore serves as Assistant Editor for the Church Law and Tax Group at Christianity Today.
 She assists with the creation of eBooks, and provides editorial support for ChurchLawAndTax.com.
 She also blogs on faith and life at Today's Christian Woman and ashleygracemoore.blogspot.com.